Disclaimer: This review and taste panel was done completely independently with no sponsorship from any brand of protein bar.

 Quest Bar (by Quest Nutrition).
 Similar in texture to the One Bar, but with a bit more of a chocolate flavour.
 The taste panel agreed it sort of reminded them of a tootsie roll.
 Might be helpful to satisfy a chocolate craving, but overall the taste was a little lacking.

-So, the bottom line is protein bars come in all different shapes and sizes, and with a huge variety of ingredients depending on who you are and what nutrition situation you may find yourself in.
+Protein bars come in all different shapes and sizes, and with a huge variety of ingredients depending on who you are and what nutrition situation you may find yourself in.
 Within each category most of the bars are similar enough that really any bar would do, as long as you like the flavour of it and the cost won’t break the bank.
-Research has shown that taste, cost, and convenience are some of the top reasons why we choose the foods we do, so actually liking the bars you’re eating is a pretty important factor.
+Research has shown that taste, cost, and convenience are some of the top reasons why we choose the foods we do.
+So actually liking the bars you’re eating is a pretty important factor.

-One final tip: I do think it’s good to try some different options available at places you normally shop so if you do need a quick on the go snack or meal replacement, you know which bars you enjoy and fit your personal nutrition need.
+I do think it’s good to try some different options available at places you normally shop.
+So if you do need a quick on the go snack or meal replacement, you know which bars you enjoy and fit your personal nutrition needs!